 Federal Surpluses and Deficits as a Percentage of GDP

-Since 1930, the United States has run a federal budget deficit most years.
-Higher deficits have generally resulted from economic downturns and war (the Great Depression, World War II, the Korean War, the Vietnam War, and the Great Recession).
+Since 1930, the United States has run a federal budget deficit in most years.
+Higher deficits have generally resulted from economic downturns and war (the Great Depression, World War II, the Korean War, the Vietnam War, the Great Recession, and the coronavirus pandemic).